Portland vice scandal: Action by the Oregon Supreme Court

-The three men who were sentenced to the state penitentiary appealed their convictions — Harry Start, Edward Wedemeyer, and Edward McAllister.
+Edward McAllister, Harry Start, and Edward E. E. Wedemeyer, the three men who were sentenced to the state penitentiary for sodomy, appealed their convictions.
 The Oregon Supreme Court first heard Start's case in May 1913 and reversed the conviction in State v.
 Start, 65 Or 178, 132 P 512 (1913), finding that the trial judge had allowed extraneous testimony that possibly prejudiced the jury.
 Wedemeyer's conviction was also reversed around that time.
 McAllister's convictions were reversed on the same grounds in November 1913.
 Justice Charles McNary, a future U.S. Senator, was a new court justice by the time McAllister's appeal was heard.
-McNary wrote the dissent for McAllister's case, which was emotionally charged and "revealed a deeply seated personal discomfort with same-sex eroticism."
-Days later McAllister was expelled from the Multnomah Bar Association.
+McNary wrote the dissent for McAllister's case, which was emotionally charged and "revealed a deeply seated personal discomfort with same-sex eroticism" according to the Oregon State Bar Bulletin.
+Days later, McAllister was expelled from the Multnomah Bar Association.
 In 2000, over 74 years after his death, he was reinstated to the Bar.

-Notably, these convictions were not reversed on the basis that oral sex was not covered under Oregon's sodomy law, as the legislature feared the court might rule.
+These convictions were not reversed on the basis that oral sex was not covered under Oregon's sodomy law, as the legislature feared the court might rule.
 In fact, despite legislation previous to Start ensuring that fellatio counted as a "crime against nature," the court ruled that this was necessarily true because, among other reasons, the mouth and anus are both openings of the alimentary canal and therefore equally unsuited to sexual intercourse.